Softcadbury/TestReactNative/README.md

 ## Description

-Tests on React Native, following this tutorial:
+Tests on React Native, following the tutorial:
 <a href="https://www.udemy.com/the-complete-react-native-and-redux-course/">The Complete React Native and Redux Course</a>